2i2c-org/infrastructure/docs/howto/features/cryptnono.md

    this would also be enabled by default everywhere.
 In the meantime, we only enable it for *clusters* with any hub that allows unfettered external access.

-## Enabling the `execWhacker` detector
+## Enabling the `execwhacker` detector

-The `execWhacker` detector can be enabled with the following configuration in the appropriate `support.values.yaml` for the cluster:
+The `execwhacker` detector can be enabled with the following configuration in the appropriate `support.values.yaml` for the cluster:

 ```yaml